The Dubai economy

 The future of the Dubai economy

 The economy of Dubai today is largely based on trading.
-The Government’s vision for 2015, set out in the Dubai Strategic Plan emphasizes how diversification of the economy is the major strategic objective.
+The Government’s vision for 2015, set out in the Dubai Strategic Plan emphasises how diversification of the economy is the major strategic objective.
 Hence the diversification towards a more knowledge- and service-based economy in Dubai, securing its position as a leading tourism, financial and business hub, as well as real estate player.

 The objectives include sustaining real economic growth at a rate of 11% pa to reach a GDP of US$ 108 billion by 2015 and to increase real GDP per capita to US$44,000, by focusing on tourism, transport, trade, construction and financial services.
 What’s interesting is that in the last six months, financial heavyweights like the big banks are relocating to Dubai, despite the global financial crisis, so the Plan is clearly working well.